 The good news is that there are dozens of tactics your business can use to improve customer retention.
 Responding to online reviews is a simple yet powerful example that, as this article will explore, gives your business an opportunity to provide a better customer experience in several important ways.
 Read on to learn how and why replying to reviews can help your business keep valuable clients — plus, some revealing statistics that show why successful retention is so important in 2021 and beyond.

-Why is Client Retention Important for Your Business or Agency?
+Why is Client Retention Important for Your Brand or Agency?

 Conventional wisdom says that client acquisition costs about five times more than client retention.
 Looking at recent data, the real value of customer retention might be even more significant.
 Just consider the following statistics (whose full list of sources is available here):